Noahwekesa/Full-Stack-Web-Application-Bootcamp/README.md

-# Simple Ecommerce web app
+# Ecommerce website

-### Programming Languages Used
+This is a simple ecommerce web app that sell men suits build using the following tools:

-HTML
+> HTML
-CSS
+> CSS
-JAVASCRIPT
+> JAVASCRIPT
+> Python Django framework